top of page

 IMG_3924.HEIC

 During this phase, structural work was also started.
 Two culverts were repaired to create swales, improving water flow out and into the Commons area away from residential lots.
 Additionally, the city came to clear out debris and improve flow to the south end outlet.
+Later work was also done on a third culvert to improve grading and flow.

 Landscaping Design Development

-Below are both the preliminary concept design and final design, created by Native Roots, LLC. to help address the areas experiencing the most water saturation and standing water in the Commons areas.
-The designs include a variety of native plant intervention features including some Low Impact Development and Green Infrastructure approaches, to manage rain runoff, increase ground absorption and increase filtering before water flows into the surrounding marsh through the north and south outlets.
-This design was also reviewed and supported by both the City Engineer and local DNR for the many community and environmental benefits it offers.
+Below are both the preliminary concept design and final design, created by Native Roots, LLC. to help address the areas experiencing the most water saturation and standing water in the Commons space.
+The designs include a variety of native plant intervention features including some elements of Low Impact Development and Green Infrastructure approaches, to manage rain runoff, increase ground absorption and increase filtering before water flows into the surrounding marsh through the north and south outlets.
+This design was also reviewed and supported by both the Hartford City Engineer and local DNR for the many community and environmental benefits it offers.

 Interventions include: